Alejandría Godínez

-Alejandría "Alex" Godínez Herrera (born 24 February 1994) is a Mexican footballer who plays as a goalkeeper for Liga MX Femenil club Cruz Azul, on loan from Monterrey, and the Mexico women's national team.
+Alejandría "Alex" Godínez Herrera (born 24 February 1994) is a Mexican footballer who plays as a goalkeeper for Liga Femenil club Monterrey, and the Mexico women's national team.

 International career

 Godínez made her senior debut for Mexico on 1 March 2019 in a 2–1 victory over Thailand.

 Godínez was selected to represent Mexico at the 2023 Pan American Games held in Santiago, Chile, where the Mexican squad went undefeated to won the gold medal for the first time in their history at the Pan American Games, defeating Chile 1–0.